Christie Farrell Lee & Bell

 Getting the fire started leads many to turn to lighter fluid or charcoal.
 There is a wide range of opinions as to whether this is safe or not, and it partially depends on where your friends are lighting the fire.
 If their fire is on the beach or in a sandy area, they shouldn’t use lighter fluid because it will seep into the sand and eventually the water.
 If they are not in the sand and want to use lighter fluid, they should remember that less is more.
 Fire starters should always put the fluid on the wood before they light it, and they should use a torch that is at least five feet long to light the fire to avoid getting burned.
 Fire tenders should NEVER add lighter fluid or other flammable chemicals to a fire that is already burning, even if they want it to get bigger.
 The fumes in the air from those liquids can also catch on fire.
 Also, remember that even if the fire is buried it can burn for up to 24 hours.
 Make sure your host has totally extinguished the fire before you go inside for the night.

 In 2014, 70 people in the United States died due to outside fires like bonfires, and over 900 were injured.
 The saddest part about those statistics is that many of those injuries or deaths could have been prevented with adequate safety measures.
-Ensure your hosts follows these recommendations to have a safe and fun evening around the fire.
+Ensure your hosts follow these bonfire safety checklist recommendations to have a safe and fun evening around the fire.
 Have you been injured while on someone else’s property?
 Christie Farrell Lee & Bell has an experienced team of Indianapolis premises liability attorneys who can help you explore your options.

 Categories